Lung cancer is the second most common cancer in men and women. The American Cancer Society's estimates for lung cancer in the United States for 2022:

 Myth: I’ve been diagnosed with lung cancer.
 Quitting will not make a difference.

-Fact: Kicking the habit can make treatment more effective and will lower the risk of dying from causes other than lung cancer.
-Researchers have estimated that three years after diagnosis, 75% of those who quit smoking would be alive, compared with 66% of those who continued smoking.
+Fact: Kicking the habit can make treatment more effective and lower the risk of dying from causes other than lung cancer.
+Researchers have estimated that 75% of those who quit smoking would be alive three years after diagnosis, compared with 66% of those who continued smoking.
 Also, people who quit tolerate their treatment better and have fewer side effects.
-Quitting smoking improves how long people live, regardless of whether they had been mild-to-moderate or heavy smokers.
+Quitting smoking improves how long people live, regardless of whether they have been mild-to-moderate or heavy smokers.

-Myth: If I smoke a pipe, light cigarettes or cigars instead of regular cigarettes, I’ll have less of a chance to develop lung cancer.
+Myth: If I smoke a pipe, light cigarettes or cigars instead of regular cigarettes, I’ll have less chance of developing lung cancer.

-Fact: People who smoke are at a much greater risk of lung cancer than non-smokers.
+Fact: Smokers are at a much greater risk of lung cancer than non-smokers.
 Cigars may contain even more toxic substances than cigarettes due to how the tobacco is cured, according to the NCI.
-Cigars also have more tar and are smoked for a longer period of time than cigarettes, adding to their harm.
+Cigars also have more tar and are smoked longer than cigarettes, adding to their harm.
 A cigar can give off about as much nicotine as an entire pack of cigarettes.
-Menthol cigarettes are also dangerous and harder to quit.
-The vents in the filter change the way the tobacco burns, creating more toxins and cancer-causing substances.
+Menthol cigarettes are also dangerous and more challenging to quit.
+The vents in the filter change how tobacco burns, creating more toxins and cancer-causing substances.

 Myth: Although I smoke, do regular exercise and antioxidant vitamins offer enhanced protection against lung cancer?

-Fact: Eating healthy and getting regular exercise are great for your health, but they won't undo the damage caused by smoking.
-Taking antioxidant supplements or vitamin supplements does not reduce the risk of developing lung cancer.
-Recent studies have shown that certain supplements such as N-acetyl cysteine and vitamin E promote lung cancer metastasis in patients with KRAS gene mutations.
+Fact: Eating healthy and exercising regularly are significant for your health, but they won't undo the damage caused by smoking.
+Antioxidant or vitamin supplements do not reduce the risk of developing lung cancer.
+Recent studies have shown that certain supplements, such as N-acetyl cysteine and vitamin E, promote lung cancer metastasis in patients with KRAS gene mutations.
 The KRAS gene is a biomarker physicians look for in non-small cell lung cancer.
-It’s important to note that antioxidants from fruits and vegetables appear to be safe.
+It’s important to note that fruits and vegetables antioxidants appear safe.

 Myth: Everyone dies from lung cancer.